Cesar Chavez Central Library

 - Over 1,500 genealogy reference books.
 The primary emphasis of the collection is on United States research, although there are some general guides for doing genealogy in other (mostly European) countries.
 Additional items include publications from various hereditary societies; U.S. military and land records; San Joaquin County vital records and cemetery records; and books published by the San Joaquin Genealogical Society and other local authors.

 - Approximately 200 family histories from across the United States.

 - Approximately 175 periodicals from genealogical and historical societies.
 The SJGS currently subscribes to a dozen genealogy magazines.

-Materials in the Genealogy Collection are non-circulating and are for library use only; however, the library also owns many other circulating genealogy books that can be checked out and used at home.
+Materials in the Genealogy Collection are non-circulating and are for in-library use only; however, the library also owns many other circulating genealogy books that can be checked out and used at home.